-MAG's Community and Economic Development team has implemented 11 CARES Grant-funded programs in response to Covid-19.
+MAG's Community and Economic Development team has implemented 11 CARES Grant-funded programs in response to COVID-19.
 Through these programs we’ve assisted over 1,600 businesses and 120 non-profit organizations in Summit, Wasatch, and Utah Counties.
 With $24 million invested in our region, these awards have kept employees working, business operating, and non-profits serving in our communities.

 Although the application period for these CARES programs has passed, MAG has resources available for small business, non-profit organizations, and cities and towns in our service area.
 Visit our small business loan program if you are a small or start-up business ready to grow.
 Visit our Community Development Block Grant (CDBG) programs if you are a local government or non-profit in need of grants to serve low- and moderate- income residents.
 Visit our Economic Development page if you are working with communities to foster economic recovery and resilience.
-Apply for our Utah County Restaurant Assistance Program (from 4/1/21-5/1/21) if you are a restaurant, bar, and/or cafe in Utah County, Utah that has been impacted by the COVID-19 pandemic.
+Apply for our Utah County Restaurant Assistance Program (from April 1 to July 1, 2021) if you are a restaurant, bar, and/or cafe in Utah County, Utah that has been impacted by the COVID-19 pandemic.

 INVESTED IN OUR REGION